exploreborders/LocalRAG/plan.md

 # Building a Local RAG System with Python and Ollama

 ## Overview
 This project implements a production-ready Local RAG (Retrieval-Augmented Generation) system using PostgreSQL for document storage, Elasticsearch for vector search, and Ollama for local LLM generation.
 The system features Docker-based database setup for easy deployment, advanced document processing with Docling, and a modern web interface.
 It provides accurate, context-aware responses by combining efficient document retrieval with generative AI, all running locally for maximum privacy and control.
-Recent performance optimizations achieved 5-10x speedup in document processing through batch operations, parallel processing, and pipeline tuning.
+Recent performance optimizations achieved 5-10x speedup in document processing through batch operations, parallel processing, and pipeline tuning, plus 30-50% reduction in query latency through database optimization and metadata caching.
 Comprehensive multilingual enhancement adds support for 12 languages (English, German, French, Spanish, Italian, Portuguese, Dutch, Swedish, Polish, Chinese, Japanese, Korean) with automatic language detection, language-specific text processing using spaCy, language-aware LLM responses, and source citations in generated answers.

 ## Prerequisites
 - Python 3.8 or higher